-SOM Figure 2: Effects of using different thresholds for PERIL scores, illustrated using raw counts of species over the given threshold in each cell.
+Figure S2: Effects of using different thresholds for PERIL scores, illustrated using raw counts of species over the given threshold in each cell.
 Breaks are quantiles.
 A. Using the 80th percentile threshold as in the main text.
 B. Using a threshold derived by finding the PERIL score of Tridacna derasa, the species of bivalve assessed as ‘Vulnerable’ by the IUCN with the lowest PERIL score.
 C. Using a 50th percentile threshold.
 There is little functional difference between B and C, although this would change if, as more species of bivalve are assessed by the IUCN, we correspondingly change the ‘Vulnerable’ threshold to use the lowest ‘Vulnerable’ IUCN score.